-WASHINGTON – The Federal Emergency Management Agency (FEMA) announced today that federal disaster assistance has been made available to the state of Maryland to supplement state and local recovery efforts in the areas affected by severe storms and flooding from May 27 to May 28, 2018.
+WASHINGTON — FEMA announced that federal emergency aid has been made available for the state of Maryland to supplement the state, tribes and local recovery efforts in the areas affected by the Coronavirus Disease 2019 (COVID-19) pandemic beginning on Jan.
+20, 2020, and continuing.

-Emily Breslin has been named as the Federal Coordinating Officer for federal recovery operations in the affected area.
-Breslin said additional designations may be made at a later date if warranted by the results of further damage assessments.
+MaryAnn Tierney has been named as the Federal Coordinating Officer for federal recovery operations in the affected area.
+Additional designations may be made at a later date if requested by the state and warranted by the results of further assessments.

 FEMA's mission is to help people before, during and after disasters.